dwhiffing/final-lift-js13k/NOTES.md

-# add count: player is shown a set of emojis rendered randomly, must select whichever there is more of
+# add speed: press the buttons in order smallest to largest/vice versa, select only the odd/even numbers

 # add music